 Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.

-If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.
+If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.

-Navigating the terrain of German pension refunds reveals that processing times can significantly vary, often extending from several months to over half a year.
-For those seeking a swifter process, specialized services provide an accelerated pathway.
+When navigating the terrain of German pension refunds, it becomes clear that processing times can vary considerably.
+They can often stretch from several months to more than six months.
+For those seeking a quicker process, specialized services offer an accelerated route.